enscrypted/cZip/README.md

     * To ensure optimal performance, the compression level is intelligently tiered based on file size: level 9 (maximum) is used for most files, which is reduced for files larger than 15GB to ensure speed.

 * **2. Encrypt / Decrypt**:
-    * **AES-256 (Recommended)**: A secure, industry-standard implementation provided by the Qt Cryptographic Architecture (QCA) framework.
-A 256-bit key and a 128-bit initialization vector are derived from a user-provided 96-character hex string.
+    * **AES-256 (Recommended)**: A secure, high-performance implementation using the **Botan** C++ cryptography library.
+A 256-bit encryption key is derived from a user-provided passphrase using PBKDF2-HMAC-SHA256, with a randomly generated 128-bit salt that also serves as the initialization vector (IV).
     * **SimpleCrypt**: A custom, lightweight 64-bit key algorithm for basic, non-critical obfuscation.

 * **3. Conceal / Reveal**: